farhi/matlab-mastrostack/README.md

   It is recommended to zoom onto specific features (e.g. a set of stars) to check visually for their sharpness.
 De-select the Zoom tool, and scan through images using the left arrow key, and press the 'I' key to mark images to be ignored, such as those blurred.
 To reset the plot, press the Return key.

   You can select the Reference image, which will be used as template for stacking.
-If not defined, the first image in the list will be used as such when stacking.
+If not defined, the sharpest image in the list will be used as such when stacking.

   Optionally, use the Compute/Align item to compute the images control points (stars) which also corrects for background and scope response when dark and flat are defined.
 This procedure computes a metric to quantify the sharpness.